joomla/accessibility/docs/custom-elements/Navigation-Pagination.md

 * **frontend**: On page types like: category blog, category list item

 ## Best practices
 * Do not use buttons for URL based pagination.
-Because the URL is updated, and the browser history stack updated, a link is the correct tag to use.
+Because the URL and the browser history stack would be updated.
+A link is the correct tag to use.
 * Pagination must have a heading element.
 For example "Results Pagination".
 This heading can be hidden offscreen for sighted users.
 * Items must be marked up as a list of links (not buttons).
 Bookends must be marked up as links (not buttons).
 * Bookend icons should be created using SVG or Font Awesome (Glipicons)